-- K. Individuals who have provided an official transcript indicating they have been awarded an associate degree or higher, from an accredited U.S. institution will be exempted from placement testing. - L. Students who have successfully completed an FCC-approved academic intervention will be permitted one additional retest for a total of three placement test attempts, unless otherwise permitted by a specific FCC program. - M. Individuals enrolled in FCPS or another school with a dual enrollment agreement with the College who wish to participate in dual enrollment may take the placement tests twice.
-Individuals may retake the placement test a third time within six months of high school graduation, with an unofficial transcript or report card indicating successful completion of grade 12 English and /or math, and verification of their placement testing records by the Testing Center. - N. Individuals who are otherwise exempted by the Associate Vice President for the Center for Teaching and Learning or their designee. - O. Individuals who are juniors, seniors, and/or graduates of Maryland Public High Schools and present a transcript that verifies a cumulative, unweighted high school GPA of 3.0 or better will be exempt from taking the reading, writing, and mathematics placement testing.
-This measure does not apply to grades earned in English as a Second or Other Language (ESL/ESOL) courses.
-This GPA exemption will be valid for five years after the date of the individual's high school graduation.
+- J. Individuals who provide an unofficial transcript indicating satisfactory completion (at a C or better) of the highest-level developmental course work in reading, writing, and/or mathematics at another Maryland community college or University System of Maryland college/university are exempted from corresponding placement tests.
+There is no expiration for this exemption regarding the age of the transfer course.
+Reading and writing placement exemptions do not apply to ESL course work. - K. Visiting students from other institutions of higher learning who present a "Permission to Enroll" form will have prerequisites waived for the courses certified by the sending institutions.
+No placement exemption will be entered complete the Visiting Student Form. - L. Individuals who have provided an official transcript indicating they have been awarded an associate degree or higher from an accredited U.S. institution will be exempted from placement testing. - M. Students who have successfully completed an FCC-approved academic intervention will be permitted one additional retest for a total of three placement test attempts, unless otherwise permitted by a specific FCC program. - N. Individuals enrolled in FCPS or another school with a dual enrollment agreement with the College who wish to participate in dual enrollment may take the placement tests twice.
+Individuals may retake the placement test a third time within six months of high school graduation, with an unofficial transcript or report card indicating successful completion of grade 12 English and/or math, and verification of their placement testing records by the Testing Center. - O. Individuals who have completed their junior year or graduated from a Maryland Public High School and present a transcript that verifies a cumulative, unweighted high school GPA of 3.0 or better will be exempt from taking the reading, writing, and mathematics placement testing.
+This measure does not apply to grades earned in English as a Second Language (ESL) courses.
+This GPA exemption will be valid for five years after the date of the individual's high school graduation. - P. Individuals who are otherwise exempted by the Associate Vice President for the Center for Teaching and Learning or their designee.